Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Interactions

 * Interaction with the customer
-  * :disappointed: Disregards the customer's feelings and fails to take their ideas and needs into account
+  * :disappointed: Disregards the customer's feelings and refuses to take their needs into account
   * :confused: Regards some of the customer's feelings but fails to take their ideas and needs into account
   * :neutral_face: Regards most of the customer's feelings and takes some of their ideas and needs into account
   * :smiley: Regards all of the customer's feelings and incorporates most of their ideas and needs while also communicating challenges